qua-platform/quam-builder/quam_builder/tools/voltage_sequence/README.md

-# GateSet and VoltageSequence: Orchestrating DC Voltage Control in QUA
+# VoltageSequence: Orchestrating DC Voltage Control in QUA

+NOTE: For a more thorough guide on GateSet, VoltageSequence and VirtualGateSet, please refer to [quantum_dots README](../../architecture/quantum_dots/README.md).
+This document is a brief summary of GateSet and VoltageSequence, not a full guide.

 ## 1. Introduction

-This guide describes a Python framework for generating QUA sequences to control DC gate voltages, which is particularly useful for spin qubit experiments.
+This document describes a Python framework for generating QUA sequences to control DC gate voltages, which is particularly useful for spin qubit experiments.
 The core components, `GateSet` and `VoltageSequence`, enable precise physical voltage control, essential for quantum dot operations and forming a basis for `VirtualGateSet`.
 This framework is specifically designed to work with channels that have **sticky mode enabled**, which is common in quantum dot experiments because any gaps in the pulse sequence maintain a steady voltage level.